i0tool5/mbtiles-go/README.md

 ## Credits:

-This was adapted from the `mbtiles` package in [mbtileserver](https://github.com/consbio/mbtileserver) to use the `crawshaw.io/sqlite` SQLite library.
+This fork uses the `modernc.org/sqlite` SQLite library instead of `crawshaw.io/sqlite`.